 - Select (Forget This Device)

-Now just pair your AirPods to your device by following the usual steps needed for pairing.
+Now pair your AirPods to your device by following the usual steps needed for pairing.
 If this solves your problem, go no further than this.
-If you are still facing the issues of your AirPods not being louder, then go ahead to the final step.
+If you are still facing the issue of your AirPods not being louder, go ahead to the final step.

 09 Clean your AirPods thoroughly

 Thoroughly Clean Your AirPods.
-The speakers of your AirPods might possibly be clogged up with earwax that builds up in your ears from listening to your AirPods for long periods of time, cleaning up your AirPods carefully and thoroughly with a cloth or similar can possibly help make your AirPods louder by removing the dirt and earwax.
+The speakers of your AirPods might be clogged up with earwax that builds up in your ears from listening to your AirPods for extended periods; cleaning up your AirPods carefully and thoroughly with a cloth or similar can help make your AirPods louder by removing the dirt and earwax.

-- Is there a way to adjust the volumes of your AirPods hands-free?
-Of course, if your AirPods 2(second generation) or AirPods Pro already paired up with your iPhone, Use Siri to make an AirPod voice command.
+Of course, if your AirPods 2(second generation) or AirPods Pro is already paired up with your iPhone, Use Siri to make an AirPod voice command.
 Like, “Hey Siri, make the volume louder.”

 Was this Article Helpful?

 Did I just helped you solve one of your problem?
 Support me by buying me a coffee.
 Thanks for your support